 The Project team must be able to handle classified material up to the OFFICIAL SENSITIVE level.

-It is preferable for all of the project team must have Baseline Personnel Security Standard (BPSS) as a minimum level of clearance.
+It is preferable for all of the project team to have Baseline Personnel Security Standard (BPSS) as a minimum level of clearance.

 intellectual property rights (ipr)